Python Style Guide | How to Write Neat and Impressive Python Code

 Imports

-Part of the reason why a lot of data scientists love to work with Python is because of the plethora of libraries that make working with data a lot easier.
+Many data scientists love to work with Python because of the plethora of libraries that make working with data a lot easier.
 Therefore, it is given that you will end up importing a bunch of libraries and modules to accomplish any task in data science.

-• Should always come at the top of the Python script
+• It should always come at the top of the Python script

 • Separate libraries should be imported on separate lines